cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 > Backend program **DELACC** is being driven by this API, the call
 > utilises copybook **DELACCZ**.
 Note the copybook DELACCZ and DELACC
 > are identical except that in DELACCZ any POINTERs have been converted
-> into PIC X(4), allowing zOS Connect EE to utilise the copybook
+> into PIC X(4), allowing zOS Connect to utilise the copybook
 > correctly.

 #### Swagger details: